On Being Scared

 You might remember that, despite my general rejection of the idea of picking a word for the year — you don’t know what it’s going to hold, don’t try to force an overarching theme on all your experiences! — last year I felt pretty strongly that 2018 was going to be the year of “little” for me.
 Not looking for big changes or enormous experiences, but rooting down and being faithful in the little things.

-And it great!
+And it was great!
 Hard, but great.
 Wrapped up 2018 and thought, “What a nice word experience!” and washed my hands of it.
 Back to setting and managing goals like a normal person.

 Unfortunately, I was getting increasingly suspicious that a theme was appearing regardless; and that night had only confirmed it.